 Why is sustainable aviation so important?
-And how do we at PwC Netherlands take responsibility by reducing, compensating and innovating, and how do we contribute to our ambition being Net Zero by 2030?
+Why is sustainable aviation so important?
+And how do we at PwC Netherlands take responsibility by reducing, offsetting, and innovating, and how do we contribute to our Net Zero ambition with near-tern targets in 2030?
 Welcome on board our sustainable aviation journey.

 With the Environmental Footprint Insights app, we want to create transparency on the impact of our choices and also realize sustainable behavioural change.